How Much Does a New Roof Cost?

 There are numerous tasks to complete when it comes to roofing your home for the first time.
 Aside from the actual roofing process, several other activities must be completed, and each activity has a cost.

 Additional tasks that will require payments are factors such as the application for permits, scaffolding, flashing, wood-based sheathing, and the removal of any existing roofs.
-We will go over any additional costs that you'd be aware of when installing a new roof in this section.
+In this section, we will go over any additional costs that you'll be aware of when installing a new roof.

 Scaffolding Costs